fox-rudie/DS-at-UCU-Distributed-Systems/README.md

 - The first one (logs-replication-main) is main node
 - The second one (logs-replication-secondary) is the secondary replica;
 - For the test simulation, we also have the third one (logs-replication-secondary-stupid).
-  You can modify the environment variable to `DELAY_IN_SECONDS` to simulate the delay.
+  You can modify the environment variable `DELAY_IN_SECONDS` to simulate the delay.

 The solution also mechanism for the registration of the secondary nodes.